kg583/Kilogram/README.md

 #### Adventuring

-* Description updated to account for new tab
+* Description updated to account for new Combat tab
-* Multiple advancements are now listed under the new Combat tab
+* Multiple advancements are now listed under the Combat tab
 * "A Pirate's Life for Me" added
 	* Triggered upon opening a buried treasure chest
 	* Child of "Plunderer"